learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 Now, the `Song` instance `old_town_road` is associated with an artist, but `lil_nas_x` **_does not know about_** `old_town_road` because the song was not added to `lil_nas_x`'s `@songs` array.
-We have multiple sources of truth about artists and their songs, and they're not aligned.
+We have two sources of truth about artists and their songs &mdash; one from the artist side and one from the song side &mdash; and they're not aligned.

 A better way to approach this would be to figure out how to maintain our "has-many" / "belongs-to" relationship _on only one side of the relationship_.
-We can do that by having the `Song` class keep a list of _all of the songs by all artists_, and writing the `#songs` method in our Artist class to query that list by asking for the songs that belong to a given artist.
+We can do that by having the `Song` class keep a list of _all of the songs by all artists_, and writing the `#songs` method in our Artist class to query that list, asking for the songs that belong to a given artist.

 ![belongs to](https://curriculum-content.s3.amazonaws.com/module-1/ruby-oo-relationships/has-many/Image_138_CodeObjectsConvo%28B%29.png)